 Wine Glass Cooler-rinser Or Jam Pot (France), 1739–1749

 This is a Wine glass cooler-rinser or jam pot.
-It was decorated by Jean François Pelloquin.
+It was manufactured by Olérys and Laugier's pottery factory and decorated by Jean François Pelloquin.
 It is dated 1739–1749 and we acquired it in 2006.
 Its medium is tin-glazed earthenware.
 It is a part of the Product Design and Decorative Arts department.

 Faïence from Moustiers, France, a town in the Alpine area in the southeast of France, has been made since at least the 16th century.
 The dynastic families of Clérissy, Olery, and Laugier grew to flourish in the production of high- and low-temperature fired earthenware of especially artistic creativity in the late 17th and 18th centuries.
 A monastic Prior and economist of Italian origin, Lazzaro Porri is thought to have brought the formula for tin-glazed enamel to the Clérissy family in 1671.
 Artistic creativity and an increasing range of coloration developed during the 18th century.